-The Local Government Funding Agency (LGFA) funds itself through domestic and international wholesale and retail debt capital markets, with the funds raised on-lent to participating New Zealand Local Authority borrowers.
-LGFA activities are governed by the Local Government Borrowing Act 2011, the Local Government Act 2002, and the Companies Act 1993.
-In addition, the company is required to comply with ‘Foundation Policies’ outlined in the Shareholders Agreement.
+LGFA funds itself through domestic and international wholesale and retail debt capital markets, with the funds raised on-lent to participating borrowers, being New Zealand local authorities and council-controlled organisations.
+LGFA's activities are governed by the Local Government Borrowing Act 2011, the Local Government Act 2002, and the Companies Act 1993.
+In addition, the company is required to comply with ‘Foundation Policies’ outlined in the Shareholders' Agreement.
 Any change to the Foundation Policies require shareholders’ consent.

 - Effectively manage balance sheet and interest rate risk within the interest rate risk control limits to protect LGFA’s capital position and Net Interest Margin over time.

-- Fund participating local authorities in the most cost-effective manner and in accordance with the operating principles, values and objectives of the LGFA.
+- Fund participating local authorities and council-controlled organisations in the most cost-effective manner and in accordance with the operating principles, values and objectives of the LGFA.

 - Protect LGFA’s assets and prevent unauthorised transactions.

-- Promote a professional image of financial and management control to all external parties.
+- Promote professional expertise of financial and management control to all external parties.